25 June – 1 July 2019

 Diving and Snorkeling: Snorkeling is ideal, as the sardine bait balls often move quite fast and with snorkel gear it is easy to gain quick entry and exit on the boat.
 This also allows the boat to keep up with the action.
 In the event that there is a large sardine bait ball it is ideal to hop in with scuba to move down below and observe the predators.

-Arrive in Umtata and transfer to the Port St Johns River Lodge.
-Check in for 10 nights accommodation including breakfast, lunch and dinner.
-The Port St. Johns River lodge is ideally situated on the Umzimvubu River.
+The lodge is ideally situated on the Umzimvubu River.
 Meet up in the early evening for a full expedition briefing and to meet the crew.

 07h00 – 15h00: Ocean Safari

-Check out of the hotel after breakfast & transfer to the Umtata Airport for your Flight home
+Check out of the hotel after breakfast & transfer to the airport for your flight home